Marvin Mangus: Field geology details

 Mangus was part of the USGS team of geologists working in partnership with the US Navy to explore and determine what oil resources existed inside and near Navy Petroleum Reserve Number 4.
 This project started in 1944 and ended in 1953.
 Several teams of USGS geologist were sent out to different areas to create an organized search of rock outcrops and map the entire area.
 Mangus started as a team member and later was promoted to one of the team leaders.
 The US Navy supplied the equipment thus, After World War Two, surplus amphibious M29 Weasel, collapsible boats, bush planes, and C-Rations were used by Mangus and his USGS colleagues, Robert "Bob" L. Detterman, William P. Brosge, Bill Patton, Tom Dutro and others.
-Mangus liked to perform the cache operations with bush pilot "Sig" Sigurd Wien of Wien Air Alaska.They became life long friends because “Sig” Wien flew with Mangus as the only other person on the plane.
+Mangus liked to perform the cache operations with bush pilot "Sig" Sigurd Wien of Wien Air Alaska.They became lifelong friends because “Sig” Wien flew with Mangus as the only other person on the plane.
 Bush plane flying was dangerous but Sig Wien was one of the best and well known expert pilot.
 Later Wien became the CEO of Wien Air Alaska.
 Mangus was a client via the Federal Government 1946 to 1957 and later in 1962 to 1969 with ARCO.

 Some trips were planned in advance so as to use a river flowing downstream for transportation, and then the collapsible boats would be dropped by bush plane.
 Mangus would push out 55-gallon drums from inside the bush plane.
 Each drum had been filled with C-Rations and resealed to protect their food contents from marauding bears.
 The field geologists did not carry radio equipment, so they were isolated for several months without contact with others.
 There was normally no bush plane contact to deliver either supplies or mail.
 No commercial radio stations nor devices to play music.
 So normally quiet Tim was either reading or conversations with team members.
-Thus life long friendships occurred from the USGS explorations from 1946 to 1957.
+Thus lifelong friendships occurred from the USGS explorations from 1946 to 1957.